wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ## import some ballot data from the live production API Server

-These instructions cover steps 1 through 5 of the multi-page instructions, so now you can skip to step 6 to load some ballot data.
+**This page of instructions has covered steps 1 through 5 of the multi-page instructions, so now you can skip to step 6 to load some ballot data.**

 Step 6:  [Set up Initial Data](README_API_INSTALL_SETUP_DATA.md)